Clicky

 • During manufacturer promotions, should you get the extra warranty or the money off?

-• Do dealers make money off extended warranties?
+• Do dealers make money off extended ones?

 All these questions and more will be answered.